a true story about big feelings

 "You really wanted the blue one."

 "The blue cup's dirty.
-Want to wait while we wash it, or use this one till it's ready?"
+Want to wait while we wash it, or use this till it's ready?"